thekeen01/reflective-sharpcat/README.md

 Sharpcat can be found here: https://github.com/Cn33liz/SharpCat

-The reflective loaded part is thanks to the help of Hunter.
+The reflective loading part is thanks to the help of Hunter.
 You can find their repos here: https://github.com/hunterino-sec

 B5Null for testing.
 You can find their repos here: https://github.com/b5null